fivetran/dbt_apple_store_source/models/docs.md

 {% docs device %} Device type associated with the respective metric(s). {% enddocs %}

-{% docs event %} The subscription event associated with the respective metric(s). {% enddocs %}
+{% docs event %} The type of usage event that occurred. {% enddocs %}

-{% docs first_time_downloads %} The number of first time downloads for your app; credit is attributed to the referring app, website, or App Clip of the first time download. {% enddocs %}
+{% docs first_time_downloads %} The number of first time downloads for your app. {% enddocs %}

-{% docs impressions %} The number of times your app was viewed in the App Store for more than one second.
-This includes search results, Featured, Explore, Top Charts and App Product Page views.
-(Source: [BusinessofApps](https://www.businessofapps.com/insights/understanding-the-app-store-metrics/#:~:text=Impressions%20%E2%80%93%20%E2%80%9CThe%20number%20of%20times,was%20clicked%20on%20and%20viewed.)) {% enddocs %}
+{% docs impressions %} The number of times a user viewed your app icon in a list alongside other apps, including in search results, charts, and the Today, Apps, and Games tabs.
+Page views are not included in these counts. {% enddocs %}

-{% docs impressions_unique_device %} The number of unique devices that have viewed your app for more than one second on on the Today, Games, Apps, Featured, Explore, Top Charts, Search tabs of the App Store and App Product Page views.
-This metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI. {% enddocs %}
+{% docs impressions_unique_device %} The number of unique devices that viewed your app icon in a list alongside other apps, including in search results, charts, and the Today, Apps, and Games tabs.
+Page views are not included in these counts.
+In the models, this is deduplicated across the given grain. {% enddocs %}

-{% docs installations%} An installation event is when the user opens the App after they've downloaded it (User Opt-In only).
-If the App was downloaded but not opened or opened offline, this will not count; if the user opts out of sending data back to Apple, there will also be no data here.
-A value of 0 indicates there were 0 installations or no value from the source report that day. {% enddocs %}
+{% docs installations %} The number of time your app is installed on a device. {% enddocs %}

-{% docs page_views %} The total number of times your App Store product page was clicked and viewed; when a user taps on a link from an app, website or App Clip card that brings them to your App Store product page, the immediate product page_view is attributed to the referring app, website, or App Clip.
-(Sources: [Apple](https://help.apple.com/app-store-connect/#/itcf19c873df), [BusinessofApps](https://www.businessofapps.com/insights/understanding-the-app-store-metrics/#:~:text=Impressions%20%E2%80%93%20%E2%80%9CThe%20number%20of%20times,was%20clicked%20on%20and%20viewed.)) {% enddocs %}
+{% docs page_views %} The number of times a user was presented with a dedicated page for your app or in-app event. {% enddocs %}

-{% docs page_views_unique_device %} The number of unique devices that have viewed your App Store product page; this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI. {% enddocs %}
+{% docs page_views_unique_device %} The number of unique devices that viewed dedicated page for your app or in-app event.
+In the models, this is deduplicated across the given grain.  {% enddocs %}

 {% docs platform_version %} The platform version of the device engaging with your app. {% enddocs %}

+{% docs quantity %} Number of events with the same values for the other fields. {% enddocs %}

-{% docs quantity %} The number of occurrences of a given subscription event. {% enddocs %}
+{% docs sessions %} The number of sessions.
+Based on users who have agreed to share their data with Apple and developers. {% enddocs %}

-{% docs sessions %} Sessions is the count of the number of times the app has been used for at least two seconds (User Opt-In only).
-If the app is in the background and is later used again, that counts as another session.
-A value of 0 indicates there were 0 sessions or no value from the source report that day. {% enddocs %}

-{% docs redownloads %} The count of redownloads where a redownload occurs when a user who previously downloaded your app adds it to their device again (User Opt-In only); credit is attributed to the source recorded when a user tapped to download/launch your app for the first time.
-A value of 0 indicates there were 0 redownloads or no value from the source report that day. {% enddocs %}
+{% docs redownloads %} A subsequent installation of an app onto a device by an Apple ID account.
+Counted when a user taps the redownload button on the App Store. {% enddocs %}

 {% docs region %} The UN Statistics region name assignment. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs %}

 {% docs region_code %} The UN Statistics region numerical code assignment. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs %}

-{% docs source_type %} A source is counted when a customer follows a link to your App Store product page.
-There are 8 types of sources: App Store Browse, App Store Search, App Referrers, Web Referrers, App Clips, Unavailable, Institutional Purchases, and Null.
+{% docs source_type %} Where the user discovered the app, for example: App Store Browse, App Store Search, App Referrers, Web Referrers, App Clips, Unavailable,and Null.
 Null is the default value for data that does not provide source types, including: crashes, subscription events and subscription summary.
-More information can be found in the Apple App Store developer [docs](https://developer.apple.com/help/app-store-connect/view-app-analytics/view-acquisition-sources/).
 {% enddocs %}

 {% docs state %} The state associated with the subscription event metrics or subscription summary metrics. {% enddocs %}